jamierachael/Password-Generator/README.md

 * The application should validate user input and ensure that at least one character type is selected.
     * If, else if statement (similar to car input)
 * Once all prompts are answered, the user will be presented with a password matching the answered prompts.
 Displaying the generated password in an alert is acceptable, but attempt to write the password to the page instead.
-    * Event listener will determine the password output AND populate the value into the test area.
+    * Event listener will determine the password output with function to populate the value into the test area.
 * As a bonus, the user should also have the option to click a button to copy the password to their clipboard.
     * Copy execCommand in event listener

 ### This project has script features of:
 * Variable declaration area
-* An event listener called generatePassword
+* An event listener (onclick) called generatePassword
     * This will prompt the user for input between 8-128
     * This variable is changed to an interger using ParseInt()
     * This will validate that the input is a number within range, or is a number